 Downstairs in the exhibition gallery, the lives of the women who supported the day-to-day running of the institution are brought to life.
 Highlights include Mrs Prudence West, a female inspector and the only woman to run a branch Hospital; Miss Eleanor Barnes, one of the earliest female Governors; and Mrs Elizabeth Leicester, an early matron of the Foundling Hospital who oversaw some of its most challenging years.

-The Museum is incredibly grateful to all our exhibition donors, including those who gave to to our Art Happens crowdfunding campaign, our main corporate exhibition sponsor Saxton Bampfylde, and to Art Fund, whose support made conservation of paintings in this exhibition possible.
+The Museum is incredibly grateful to all our exhibition donors, including those who gave to our Art Happens crowdfunding campaign, our main corporate exhibition sponsor Saxton Bampfylde, and to Art Fund, whose support made conservation of paintings in this exhibition possible.
+With thanks also to The R&I Pilkington Charitable Trust, David Pike, The Golden Bottle Trust, Members of the 1739 Club, and all the many individual donors whose kind support helped realise this exhibition.

 Join the conversation #LadiesofQuality